devictoribero/scrum-antipatterns--rituals/README.md

 ### 🗣️ Daily Meeting

-The `Daily Meeting` is normally time boxed to a maximum duration of 15 minutes, though this may need adjusting for larger teams.
+The `Daily Meeting` is a maximum duration of 15 minutes meeting, though this may need adjusting for larger teams.
 To keep the meeting short, any topic that starts a discussion is cut short, added to a "parking lot" list, and discussed in greater depth after the meeting, between the people affected by the issue.

 Each member should answer the questions: _What I did yesterday?
 What will I do today?
 Is there anything blocking me?_